morexlt/tasklist-client/README.md

 * [Setup](#setup)

 ## General info
-This project is the Frontend of the Tasklist Chalenge
+This project is the Frontend of the Tasklist Challenge

 ## Technologies
 Project is created with: